AcademySoftwareFoundation/MaterialX/source/JsMaterialX/README.md

 #### Template Functions
 Functions that handle generic types in C++ via templates are mapped to JavaScript by creating multiple bindings, one for each type.
 For example, the `InterfaceElement::setInputValue` function is mapped as `setInputValueString`, `setInputValueBoolean`, `setInputValueInteger` and so on.

-#### Value Getters
-Some functions suggest to return values (e.g. `ValueElement::getValue`), but return `Value` pointers instead.
-Getting the actual value requires to call `getData` on that pointer, given that the pointer is valid.
-In order to align with the Python bindings and simplify the consumption of values in JavaScript, `getValue` and related functions return the value directly, or `null` if no value is set.
-In case that the underlying `Value` pointer is of interest, the original behaviour is available through a function that is prefixed with `_`, e.g. `_getValue`.

 #### Iterators
 MaterialX comes with a number of iterators (e.g. `TreeIterator`, `GraphIterator`).
 These iterators implement the iterable (and iterator) protocol in JS, and can therefore be used in `for ... of` loops.